zuvaai/PowerPlatformConnectors/certified-connectors/Zuva DocAI/README.md

 ## Prerequisites

-You will need a Zuva account and a DocAI token for the United States region.
+You will need a Zuva account and a DocAI token.

 See the [DocAI documentation](https://zuva.ai/documentation/) for information about creating an account and token.